harsh-agarwal/jekyll-now/2014-3-3-Intro-part.md

 ---
-layout: post
+layout: Avi
-title: You're up and running!
+title: Hey...How you doing ;)
 ---

 Hi,